adistomar/typeracer-cheat/README.md

 # typeracer-cheat
-A program that allows one to achieve extremely high speeds on typeracer.com.
-This works only for the online races and the practice races - not for the race your friend mode.
+A program that allows one to achieve extremely high speeds on typeracer.com on all game modes.
 ### How it looks:
 ![](https://user-images.githubusercontent.com/59426357/114341733-4dfa5c00-9b0f-11eb-9ae9-9a4145a42e46.gif)
 ### How to setup: